prateem/Trace/README.md

 * If the View does not implement the interface, Trace will use rounded rectangles to create a silhouette based on the boundaries of the view.

+**Important**: Views whose visibilities are set to either `View.INVISIBLE` or `View.GONE` will be ignored, as well as any views whose IDs are included in the `exclusions` list specified when initializing the `Trace`.

 ## Get it
 [![Latest release](https://img.shields.io/bintray/v/prateem/maven/trace?label=latest&style=flat-square)](#)